dsNikhilds/Project_12-US-Accidents-Data-Analysis/README.md

 Data structure: This csv file include 1.5 M rows and 47 coloumns.

-" 50+ Insights were found from the dataset. "
+" 50+ Insights were found from the dataset. " The data analysis part is done in Google colab platform.
+Librarires used: Pandas, Matplotlib, Seaborn, Numpy.

 ### Description